pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 The initial implementation of multiparty sessions on Kubernetes access will only be supported via CLI access for implementation simplicity.

 Terminating the `kubectl` process that started the session terminates the session.
-Terminating a participant `tsh` process disconnects the participant from the session and applies relevant state transitions if any.
+Terminating an observer `tsh` process disconnects the observer from the session and applies relevant state transitions if any.

-Terminating the session from a participant `tsh` instance can be done with the key combination ´CTRL-Z`
+Terminating the session from a observer `tsh` instance can be done with the key combination ´CTRL-T`

 ##### Session creation